atmsillinois/uiuc-atmos-computing/source/E3SM.rst

 ``cd /data/keeling/a/<NetId>/E3SM2_1/E3SM/cime_config/machines/``

 Add the following to the file ``config_machines.xml`` in ``/data/keeling/a/<NetID>/E3SM2_1/E3SM/cime_config/machines`` Don’t forget to change the netID from <NetID>.
-You can place the code block at the end of the code.
-Make sure you paste this before <default_run_suffix>!!:
+You can paste this code block near the end of the file but make sure you paste it before <default_run_suffix>:

 .. code-block:: xml